Making the Most of Your Research – A Toolkit

 • posting about your findings on social media

-• running public engagement events
+• running public engagement events without evaluation

-To target audiences through dissemination you must segment them, understand each audience’s particular characteristics and refine the most appropriate and relevant messaging to appeal to them.
+To target audiences through dissemination you must understand each audience’s particular characteristics and refine the most appropriate and relevant messaging to appeal to them.
 You can do this by creating clear audience profiles.
 Download and complete our ‘Audience profile worksheet’ to help you understand different audiences and what they care most about.

 You can then frame your research findings to communicate effectively with specific audiences.
 For example, people regard benefits (gains) and risks (losses) subjectively, depending on their own psychological, emotional, moral or political frameworks.
 An effective dissemination strategy will appeal to an audience in a way in which the benefits (e.g., lives saved by a new policy) outweigh the risks (e.g., economic or opportunity costs).